WHAT IS A DISC BULGE?

 WHAT CAUSES A DISC BULGE?

 The result of continuous repetitive stress on the disc is most commonly the cause of a disc bulge.
 Activities which most commonly result in disc bulges are prolonged sitting, bending forward or lifting tasks.

 All these positions result in flexion of the lumbar spine and if done for a long period of time, repeatedly or forcefully enough then a disc bulge can result.

-Correct technique during such tasks to ensure you are placing the least amount of stress on the disc is often the starting point in physiotherapy.
+Correct technique during such tasks to ensure you are placing the least amount of stress on the disc is often the starting point in disc bulge physiotherapy.

-With current research of lumber spine and the correlation with MRI results, disc bulges are more prominent then anticipated.
+Current lumber spine research, and the correlation with MRI results, indicate disc bulges are more prominent than previously anticipated.
 The majority are asymptomatic until exacerbated.
-So loading changes of the lumber spine is completely normal and can correlate to the respective age of the patient.
+So, loading changes of the lumber spine is completely normal and can correlate to the respective age of the patient.

 WHAT ARE THE SYMPTOMS OF DISC BULGE?